Monthly Archives: August 2015

 A short film on Richard Bistrong's journey through the dark side of international business, "getting caught" and what that might mean for today's compliance challenges.

 Corporations create wealth for shareholders and a corporation’s ability to return long-term shareholder value is a key metric for assessing whether the corporation is effective in its activities.
 However, corporate contributions to our economic and societal wellbeing extend well beyond shareholder return.
 By spreading investment risk, corporations facilitate the funding of large-scale entrepreneurial activities that enhance the quality of our lives.
 They deploy assets and support innovation to produce needed goods and services, provide employment and associated benefits, pay taxes and support social and charitable programmes.

 With every passing headline, we learn of another company or organisation being hacked.
 As Sony rebuilds its network and State Department officials testify to the Senate about their email breach, CareFirst disclosed a data breach and Penn State University’s College of Engineering disconnected itself from the internet after discovering ‘incredibly serious’ intrusions.
-For companies large and small, critical and not, the cybersecurity problem persists.

 This article provides an overview of the risk oversight knowledge and skills required to equip directors to better drive value creation, prevent significant corporate value erosion and, perhaps most importantly, help directors protect their personal reputations as guardians of stakeholder interests.
 When considering what new knowledge and skills a person needs it is generally accepted in the education and learning community that it makes sense to start with what are called ‘learning outcomes’ or, more simply stated ‘what levels of knowledge, skills and abilities does a person need to do their job better?’.